Smithsonian/MitoPilot/README.md

     the mapping file.
 These fields can also be used when exporting files for NCBI GenBank Submissions, so metadata that is important for submission (e.g., BioSample ID) can be included here.
-- Data Directory
+- Data Path
-  - The data directory should contain the raw Illumina paired-end reads specified in the mapping file.
+  - Full path to the data directory, which should contain the raw Illumina paired-end reads specified in the mapping file.
 - Executor
   - The executor specifies where the computational work will be performed by Nextflow.
 For example choosing `local` will run the